ankitaea/my_website/README.md

 * Bootstrap: Enhancing the design and responsiveness of the website.

 ## **Credits**
-Background images sourced from Unsplash.
+Background images sourced from Unsplash.<br />
-Fonts from Google Fonts: Lobster, Lora, Playfair Display.
+Fonts from Google Fonts: Lobster, Lora, Playfair Display.<br />

 ## **Contact Information**
 Feel free to connect with me:<br />